tpbvieira/eigensim/README.md

 ==============================================================================================================
 -----

-Eigensim is a framework based on eigenvalues and eigenvectors similarity for anomaly detection, with application on network attack detection.
+Eigensim is a framework based on eigenvalues and eigenvectors similarity, and Model order selection for anomaly detection.
+We evaluate Eigensim with application on network attack detection in widely adopted dataset for threat detection.
+The results are public available in [Eigensim paper](https://www.sciencedirect.com/science/article/abs/pii/S1084804517301601).

 -----
 **Citing Eigensim**: